|Applies To||RSA Product Set: SecurID|

 |Issue||Initially, the Identity Source Directory Password and Directory User ID was working where the Test Connection reported Test Connection(s) successful.|

-Users are still searchable in the Security Console > Identity > Users > Manage Existing > select the Identity Source in the Search Criteria > Search
+Users are still searchable in the Security Console via Identity > Users > Manage Existing when selecting the identity source in the Search criteria.

 |Cause||The Directory User ID used in the Identity Source Connection(s) was found to be a locked account or the password has been changed.|

 - An administrator must check the Directory User ID is an unlocked account and/or update the Directory Password in the Identity Source Connection(s) configuration found in the Operations Console.